Ennaciri1/dashboard_admin_ajiapp2/API_INTEGRATION.md

 **Usage Notes**:

 - Use this endpoint to fetch available language codes when building translation forms
-- Typically, filter by `isActive=true` to show only active languages to users
+- Typically, filter by `active=true` to show only active languages to users
 - No authentication required - safe for public use

 ---